nicolasriquet/nicolasriquet.github.io/index.md

 # Nicolas Riquet's homepage

+Welcome to my homepage!

 I am a Belgian computer scientist and technology manager.

-I earned a MSc in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutics, space, and government.
-I have held various positions in software engineering, software/systems architecture, R&D and technical management.
+I have been working since 2005 in various environments (pharmaceutics and space industries but also government) and I have had the opportunity of holding various positions in software engineering, software/systems architecture, R&D and management.

+I also conduct research in Computer Science / Software Engineering at the [University of Namur](https://www.unamur.be/en) as a PhD student.

+## Education

+I earned a MSc in Computer Science from the University of Namur in 2005 and I started a PhD in Computer Science in 2021 (also at the University of Namur).

 ## Professional experience